A Misuse of Specification Tests

 Abstract:

-Empirical researchers often perform model specification tests, such as the Hausman test and the overidentifying restrictions test, to confirm the validity of estimators rather than the validity of models.
-This paper examines the effectiveness of specification pretests in finding invalid estimators.
-We study the local asymptotic properties of test statistics and estimators and show that locally unbiased specification tests cannot determine whether asymptotically efficient estimators are asymptotically biased.
-The main message of the paper is that correct specification and valid estimation are different issues.
-Correct specification is neither necessary nor sufficient for asymptotically unbiased estimation under local overidentification.
+Empirical researchers often perform model specification tests, such as Hausman tests and overidentifying restrictions tests, to assess the validity of estimators rather than that of models.
+This paper examines the effectiveness of such specification pretests in detecting invalid estimators.
+We analyze the local asymptotic properties of test statistics and estimators and show that locally unbiased specification tests cannot determine whether asymptotically efficient estimators are asymptotically biased.
+In particular, an estimator may remain valid even when the null hypothesis of correct model specification is false, and it may be invalid even when the null hypothesis is true.
+The main message of the paper is that correct model specification and valid estimation are distinct issues: correct specification is neither necessary nor sufficient for asymptotically unbiased estimation.

 New Economics Papers: this item is included in nep-ecm